-Example 54.
-Autonomous Attributes: We enlarge scope of our examples of attribute categories to now also include automobiles (on the road net).
+Example 54 Autonomous Attributes: We enlarge scope of our examples of attribute categories to now also include automobiles (on the road net).
 In this example we assume that an automobile is driven by a human [behaviour].
 These are some automobile attributes: velocity, acceleration, and moving straight, or turning left, or turning right.
 We shall consider these three attributes to be autonomous.
 It is the driver, not the automobile, who decides whether the automobile should drive at constant velocity, including 0, or accelerate or decelerate, including stopping.
 And it is the driver who decides when to turn left or right, or not turn at all.

-Attribute Category 7 By a biddable attribute, a:A, is\biddable\attribute(a) we shall understand a dynamic active attribute whose values are prescribed but may fail to be observed as such •
+Attribute Category 7 By a biddable attribute, a:A, is\biddable\attribute(a) we shall understand a dynamic active attribute whose values are prescribed but may fail to be observed as retaining that value •

-Example 55.
-Biddable Attributes: In the context of automobiles these are some biddable attributes: turning the wheel, to drive right at a hub - with the automobile failing to turn right; pressing the accelerator, to obtain a higher speed - with the automobile failing to really gaining speed; pressing the brake, to stop- with the automobile failing to halt .
+Example 55 Biddable Attributes: In the context of automobiles these are some biddable attributes: turning the wheel, to drive right at a hub - with the automobile failing to turn right; pressing the accelerator, to obtain a higher speed - with the automobile failing to really gaining speed; pressing the brake, to stop- with the automobile failing to halt •

-Attribute Category 8 By a programmable attribute, a:A, is\programmable\attribute(a), we shall understand a dynamic active attribute whose values can be prescribed
+Attribute Category 8 By a programmable attribute, a:A, is\programmable\attribute(a), we shall understand a dynamic active attribute whose values can be prescribed.

-Example 56.
-Programmable Attribute: We continue with the automobile on the road net examples.
+Example 56 Programmable Attribute: We continue with the automobile on the road net examples.
 In this example we assume that an automobile includes, as one inseparable entity, "the driver".
 These are some automobile attributes: position on a link, velocity, acceleration (incl. deceleration), and direction: straight, turning left, turning right.
 We shall now consider these three attributes to be programmable.

 Figure 5.2 captures an attribute value ontology.
-Figure 5.2 hints at three categories of dynamic attributes: monitorable only, biddable and programmable attributes.